 Tynesoft’s loose interpretation made an appearance on all the popular 8-bit and 16-bit systems of the period, even some that should have been relaxing in their comfy slippers and reclining armchair with a steaming mug of hot Horlicks by 1990.
 The BBC Micro for instance.

-That shouldn’t really be too surprising, the Blaydon-on-Tyne based softco founded in 1983 were after all best known for developing and/or publishing educational software – and later games – for the 8-bit home micros.
+That shouldn’t really be too surprising, the Blaydon-on-Tyne based softco founded in 1983 was, after all, best known for developing and/or publishing educational software – and later games – for the 8-bit home micros.
 They went bust before truly finding their feet in the 16-bit realm, BHC being their parting gift.
-Tynesoft still exist today as publishers, only not in the games industry.
+Tynesoft still exists today as publishers, only not in the games industry.

 Their logically titled Beverly Hills Cop offering is a ‘multi-type’ mishmash of various disparate genres aimed at pleasing everyone, whilst not actually hitting the high notes in any.
 Or, as the manual lies…

-“Beverly Hills Cop is a thrilling arcade contest controlling Detective Axel Foley through wild and wooly antics in the ritzy atmosphere or Beverly Hills.”
+“Beverly Hills Cop is a thrilling arcade contest controlling Detective Axel Foley through wild and woolly antics in the ritzy atmosphere or Beverly Hills.”